European College of Neuropsychopharmacology

-The European College of Neuropsychopharmacology (ECNP) is a pan-European, non-profit scientific association that serves as a platform to exchange and promote research in the field of neuropsychopharmacology.
-The ECNP "is committed to ensuring that advances in the understanding of brain function and human behaviour are translated into better treatments and enhanced public health".
-The ECNP organises a number of activities to achieve this aim, such as a yearly congress, workshops, seminars, New Frontiers Meetings, publications, awards, supported talks and much more.
+The European College of Neuropsychopharmacology (ECNP) is a European scientific association.
+Its core is around 1,000 personal members, who are researchers, clinicians and allied professionals in the fields of translational neuroscience and applied brain research.
+Most are in Europe, though members come from around the world.
+The larger ECNP community embraces all those who are committed to translating discoveries in brain science into new and better treatments for disorders of the brain.

+ECNP is a non-profit organisation, independent, self-funded and apolitical.
+It not aligned to any government or country and does not espouse any political agenda.

+The origins of the College lie in pharmacology and the science of developing compounds that act on the central nervous system to treat the symptoms of neuropsychiatric conditions.
+Today, however, ECNP embraces all forms of brain research as it applies to human brain disorders.
+This covers all kinds of treatments, including not just medicines, but talking therapies, neuromodulation, and technology-enabled e-health.

 History

 In 1984 representatives of neuropsychopharmacological societies from across Europe suggested there might be room for a European structure.
 A meeting to discuss this plan further was held in Copenhagen in May 1985.
 It was decided that a European College of Neuropsychopharmacology would be founded.
 A Working Group was formed to plan of the association’s inaugural scientific congress.
 This congress was held in Brussels in 1987.
 Around 500 people attended.